phwelo/pindy/README.md

 Trying to write something to give independent monitor workspaces in KDE Plasma

 ### What really happens:
 Workspace is rotated forward, but the opposite monitor to the mouse gets all of its apps moved forward to the next workspace.
-A temp file is written with
+A temp file is written with the current offset from active workspace.

 ## Prereqs:
 ```